vitaliihonta/landing/content/posts/zio-temporal-intro.md

 - *User session store* for internal application-level data (for UI-related functionality).

 Taking those requirements into account, at the first glance, we might need:
-- Scheduler library like [Quartz](http://www.quartz-scheduler.org/) with a relation database for persistency
+- Scheduler library like [Quartz](http://www.quartz-scheduler.org/) with a relation database as the state store
 - File system for raw data
 - Relational database (such as Postgres) for processed data
 - Message Queue (like RabbitMQ or Apache Kafka) for intra-component communication